Crypto news: 50 Cent denies his Bitcoin stash and Texas shuts another scam

 Japan’s largest e-commerce company Rakuten, with a market capitalisation of over $12.5bn, is launching its own cryptocurrency called Rakuten Coin.
 The announcement came on Tuesday during a speech Rakuten CEO and founder Hiroshi Mikitani gave at the Mobile World Congress in Barcelona.
 The cryptocurrency will seek to enhance the company’s existing loyalty programme, which was launched back in 2003, and “recreate the relationship” between retailers and their customers.

 One month after the Texas State Securities Board sent a cease and desist order to Arise Bank, co-founded by Dubai-based oil and gas salesman Stanley Ford, they have now moved to close down Leadinvest.com, a website that it claims was fraudulently selling unlicensed securities.
-This newest cease and desist order begins by detailing how all of LeadInvest’s staff photos are either stock images or images of other people that have no association with the company.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+This newest cease and desist order begins by detailing how all of LeadInvest’s staff photos are either stock images or images of other people that have no association with the company.finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 I am shocked to read your stand with a supporting argument that crypto currency caused deaths.
 Come on, I'm sure they were irresponsible immature wanna be investors.
 Some Crypto currency is much better than fiat currency of many countries in the world.
 Some countries print paper money without any reserve (fake money).
 We at Ateon, provide financial inclusion products which use social crypto currencies for more AML control and management of where and how funds are spent.
 The technology is great, but as every other technology, there sick people out there who may abuse its us.
 By the way, fiat currency is also abused and is used to but drugs and illegal weapon to kill innocent people.